ECCC-ASTD-MRD/gem/README.md

 # Using Visual Studio Code

-If [Visual Studio Code](https://code.visualstudio.com/) is available on your system, the `vstudio` script will launch it with and automatically open relevant files.
+If [Visual Studio Code](https://code.visualstudio.com/) is available on your system, the `goas-devel.code-workspace` file can be opened by code to automatically open relevant files.